RyanMosher/ai-case-study/README.md

 With the way Strala could uniquly compile the data they believed companies could save 20-40% on ROI costs.
 In February 2020 Strala was acquired by ObservePoint for an undisclosed amount.

- 	> blockquoteThe CEO and Co-Founder of ObservePoint said this about Strala after the acquisition, *“We’re making sure you data foundation is solid and allows you to spend less time questioning and cleansing your data and more time using it  to drive you company forward”.*
+>The CEO and Co-Founder of ObservePoint said this about Strala after the acquisition, *“We’re making sure you data foundation is solid and allows you to spend less time questioning and cleansing your data and more time using it  to drive you company forward”.*

 [strala.com](https://www.strala.com)